djotaku/adventofcode/2021/Day_14/README.md

 I am not sure the person who said it was like the lanternfish actually tried to solve the problem.
 Wasn't able to do what he described.
 So I did it a completely different way.

-Then again, it looks like I don't have a choice.
+Then again, [it looks like I don't have a choice](https://github.com/djotaku/adventofcode/blob/31aefd09df06596c0264b19790f30023915bc81c/2021/Day_14/Python/solution.py).
 I need to figure out how to do it the lanternfish way whether or not I like it.
 The problem I was having is that it didn't seem as though we were getting the proper elements considered.

+What helped me get over the hump was the [solution by /u/hugseverycat](https://www.reddit.com/r/adventofcode/comments/rfzq6f/comment/hok35lj/?utm_source=share&utm_medium=web2x&context=3).
+[Their code](https://github.com/hugseverycat/AOC2021/blob/bd8fbeec2abf9ca1a52353e82288d783c7e5a1e1/day14.py) helped me realize that all I needed to count with the dictionary method was the additional letter I was adding in multiplied by the number of times the pairs would have led to its insertion.

 ## What I Learned